- VOLUNTEER TODAY https://rinj.org/Volunteer

 Mentions of the crime against women were utterly absent from the Geneva talks, even though activists believe there have been tens of thousands of victims.

-Yes, rape has been Bashar al-Assad’s secret weapon of war for the past three years.
+Yes, rape has been Bashar al-Assad’s secret weapon of war for the past many years.
 ISIS uses even more medieval tactics.

 Alma (all the names of victims have been changed), is lying, scrawny, on a hospital bed in the heart of Amman.
 She will never walk again, her spine has been shattered by blows inflicted by a militiaman of the regime with the butt of his rifle.
 In the first months of the revolution, this 27-year-old mother of four, a graduate in management, started working with the rebellion.
 First, she brought over food and medicine.
 Then, she carried ammunition in a knotted package on her stomach, pretending to be pregnant.